Info for new or prospective officials

 This page is designed to answer the most frequent questions we get from our new or potential umpires.
 It is our goal to be the best organization in the state and the country and we pride ourselves on training and preparing our umpires.
 If you don't see your question answered here, contact us for more info.

 Obviously you need to join our organization.
 See the Upcoming Events page or Calendar for upcoming Clinics - we typically have recruiting drives in early spring and also in summer.
 You may also use the Contact option to contact us for more info.

 What is this going to cost me to get started?

-NGAUA has fees for our organization and USA Softball fees (for 2019 this is $130 combined; $65 for NGAUA Association Fees and $65 for USA Softball Registration.
+NGAUA has fees for our organization and USA Softball fees ($140 combined; $65 for NGAUA Association Fees and $75 for USA Softball Registration.
 You will also need a uniform and equipment for the respective sport.

 Our goal is to encourage new officials and we're aware of the upfront out of pocket costs - if you want to minimize some of your uniform costs check the entry for SAVE YOURSELF SOME MONEY!

 EXPECT to pay out in total $200-$300 for registration, uniforms & equipment.

 ** We generally have uniforms (or reduced uniform requirements) & equipment to get you started!
 Please don't let the startup costs hold you back - REACH OUT AND WE WILL SEE WHAT WE CAN DO.

 SAVE YOURSELF SOME MONEY